Employer Rights and Coronavirus

 To consult with Volk Law Attorney Barry K. Baker regarding your particular employment law issue, call (321) 726-8338.
 Volk Law is your local Brevard County and Melbourne, Florida law firm for employers.

-This is a complicated and rapidly evolving area due to the fact that employers of all sizes across Brevard County and in Melbourne, Florida are having to deal with employees having issues with COVID-19, be it the employee’s own health, the health of a family member, or having to care for children that are now at home due to school closings and the unavailability of child care.
+The paid leave requirements under the FFCRA expired on December 31, 2020.
+However, with the ongoing pandemic, employers of all sizes across Brevard County and in Melbourne, Florida are continuing to deal with employees having issues with COVID-19, be it the employee’s own health, the health of a family member, or having to care for children that are now at home due to school closings and the unavailability of child care.

 I. Emergency Family and Medical Leave Expansion Act (EFMLEA)